JKincorperated/The-Roblox-Anti-Social-Tool/README.md

 ### Features

-* Notifications once one of your friends go's online
+* Notifications once one of your friends are online
 * Auto game closure if a friend comes online

 ### Requirements